-Ivar Lyse, Business Manager at Altran, said: “We are a business that deals primarily in ideas and other intellectual property, so naturally our consultants are our most important asset.
+Ivar Lyse, business manager at Altran, says, “We are a business that deals primarily in ideas and other intellectual property, so naturally our consultants are our most important asset.
 We had built an application to store all résumés, enabling them to edit their own data and client managers to search for the appropriate skills, and we wanted to protect this with an access management solution.”

-Altran set up several Microsoft Azure Virtual Machines running SUSE Linux Enterprise Server: one as the access gateway, one as the identity provider and one as the administration console.
+Altran set up several Microsoft Azure Virtual Machines running SLES: one as the access gateway, one as the identity provider and one as the administration console.
 This cloud environment runs the Access Manager portion of the résumé application.

-“Putting the solution on Azure removed a whole layer of complexity and cost,” said Ivar Lyse.
+“Putting the solution on Azure removed a whole layer of complexity and cost,” says Lyse.
 “We didn’t need to invest in our own dedicated server hardware, and we can easily and cost-effectively scale up the solution.
-For example, we plan to move to a clustered environment in the future to make the service even more robust, and this is simple to set up in Azure.”
+For example, we plan to move to a clustered environment in the future to make the service even more robust, which is simple to set up in Azure.”

 Avoiding the in-house route also removed the burden of firewall and server administration.
 This allowed Altran to focus on the application rather than the underlying infrastructure.

-“The Azure management console provides an intuitive visual overview of the status and health of our servers, so the environment is easy to manage,” said Ivar Lyse.
-“We could have chosen another platform to run Access Manager, but we were confident that SUSE Linux Enterprise Server would offer greater stability and availability.
+“The Azure management console provides an intuitive visual overview of the status and health of our servers, so the environment is easy to manage,” says Lyse.
+“We could have chosen another platform to run Access Manager, but we were confident that SLES would offer greater stability and availability.
 Our experience so far certainly confirms this to be the case.”